KipCrossing/ESP2866-MicroPython/README.md

 ampy --port /dev/ttyUSB0 put main.py
 ```

-Now, whenever you want to run new code on the board, simply edit the `/DoardFiles/main.py` file and put it on the board:
+Now, whenever you want to run new code on the board, simply edit the `/scripts/main.py` file and put it on the board:

 ```
-ampy --port /dev/ttyUSB0 rmdir BoardFiles ampy --port /dev/ttyUSB0 put BoardFiles/ ampy --port /dev/ttyUSB0 run main.py
+ampy --port /dev/ttyUSB0 rmdir scripts ampy --port /dev/ttyUSB0 put scripts/ ampy --port /dev/ttyUSB0 run main.py
 ```

 This has been put into the upyrun-esp8266.sh scrip for easy run:

 ```
-comp:~/ESP2866-MicroPython$ ./upyrun-esp8266.sh
+./upyrun-esp8266.sh
 ```

 Takes about 4 seconds to run